sgignoux/sicp-solutions.net/content/_index.md

 <!-- Todo: make a page for other explanations and annotated bibliography -->

 These solutions are for reference only.
 The value of this book is in solving each exercise by oneself.
-Please consider only checking solution after being stuck or after having solved the problem comparing your solution.
+Please consider only checking my solution after being stuck or after having solved the problem yourself.

 <!-- todo: explain people how they can start -->

-## Table of Content (based on the book)
+## Table of Content (based on second edition of the book)

 <!-- todo: Add symbol for detailed solution -->
 <!-- todo: Add for each chapter, what it is about, key takeaway -->